CJ O'Neill

 I’m a senior at CU Boulder studying aerospace engineering and minoring in planetary science.

-Lead of the sensor subteam in my senior projects group where I lead a team of 10 on our dead reckoning (GNSS denied) visual-inertial odometry (VIO) unmanned aircraft system (UAS).
-Working with IMUs, flight controllers, laser rangefinders, and more to accomplish a <2% error over a 600s GNSS denied flight.
+Lead of the sensor subteam in my senior projects group where I lead a team of 10 on our dead reckoning (GNSS denied) visual-inertial odometry unmanned aircraft system.
+Sensor fusion of IMUs, flight controllers, laser rangefinders, and more to accomplish a <2% error over a 600s GNSS denied flight.

 Outside of school and LASP work, I’ve been performing research with Dr. Sean Peters into detecting the spread of a fungal pathogen ravaging Hawaiian forests with synthetic aperature radar.
 I learned about the issue during a birding tour in the big island in January 2025.
 Soon after, I began taking Radar & Remote Sensing with Dr.Peters and first thought of linking the two.
-During that semester and into the summer, I’ve been developing 2D and 3D SAR simulations which model how SAR can detect ROD.
+During that semester and into the summer, I worked on developing first principles based SAR simulations of the problem.
+We expanded the team and with Benjamin Atkinson, trained a machine learning model to detect the disease.

 Selected Publications